junxit/us-congress-bills-113/derived/amendments.md

 ### 20 U.S.C. § 9561

-> in paragraph (1), as so redesignated, by striking “of such programs” and all that follows through “science)” and inserting “and to evaluate the implementation of such programs”; and
+> in paragraph (1), as so redesignated, by striking “of such programs” and all that follows through “science)” and inserting “and to evaluate the implementation of such programs”;

 | | |
 |---|---|